IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ### Week ending October 22nd
 This week, we approved the following contributions:
-- Pergamon App, Pool Peek , and Fluidy3 Art under the Tools and Explorers section
+- Pergamon App, Pool Peek, and Fluidy3 Art in the Tools and Explorers section
-- GOAT Tribe, Fort Gotten, and autre coeur in the NFTs section
+- GOAT Tribe, Fort Gotten, ABCardano, Cardabots, and autre coeur in the NFTs section
 - Chainlink and Veritree under Strategic Partners and Collaborators
+- Bears Club in the Games and Entertainment section

 ### Week ending October 15th
 Last week, we approved the following contributions: